More than $246,000 in emergency relief awarded to 43 nonprofits

 The 43 grants awarded this week were the second round of the Wisconsin Humanities CARES Relief Grant program.
-The first round awarded more than $300,000 to 49 cultural nonprofits.
-Wisconsin Humanities CARES Relief Grants were awarded to organizations with annual expenses of $500,000 or less and support nonprofits’ general operating costs rather than specific programs.
-The following local organizations were awarded grants this week, Marsh Haven Nature Center and Markesan Public Library.
+The following local organizations were awarded grants this week, Spring Green Community Library and Tomah Area Historical Society, Inc.

 Be the first to know